russi115/react-stripe-project/README.md

 ## Notes

-the project is running on a server on heroku (thanks, heroku-sama), you can go check it out. http://react-stripe-russi115.herokuapp.com/
+the project is running on a server on heroku (thanks, heroku-sama), you can go check it out.<br/>
+http://react-stripe-russi115.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).